 - Flow Diagrams: These are diagrams containing all the specifics and possibilities, for instance, error messages, backend needs, etc. you can begin with the flow diagrams by creating a diagram of any crucial feature or functionality of your app.

-- Sample dialogs: A snap of a single feature of the app is Sample dialogs.
+- Sample Dialogs: A snap of a single feature of the app is Sample dialogs.
 In other words, you can say that these are like storyboards for speech.
 If you have to know that you are going in the right direction, just simply read out your sample dialogs with your team members.
 If the conversation sounds natural then you’re on the right track.

-4. Specifications for VUI
+4. Specifications for VUI (Voice User Interface)

 So once you are done with the flow diagrams and sample dialogs, write down your app dialogs in such a way that they match the user conversations and requirements.
 This way your app will feel more personalized to them.

 5. Testing Stage

-The final stage of the VUI design is to check how it has turned out to be in the end.
+The final stage of the voice user design is to check how it has turned out to be in the end.
 By prototyping and testing your voice design, you will be able to rectify any errors in time and even before the launch.

-Your VUI design is a success if you are able to provide the solutions to your users elegantly and without overwhelming them.
+Your voice user design is a success if you are able to provide solutions to your users elegantly and without overwhelming them.
 Human communication is context-based.
 But in voice communication, you have to guide your users in a way so that they can express what they want easily and in a way that the computer can understand.